Modu Chanyu: Origins and rise to power

 According to Sima Qian, Modu was a gifted child but his father Touman wanted the son of another of his wives to succeed him.
-To eliminate Modu as a competitor to his chosen heir, Touman sent the young Modu to the Yuezhi as a hostage; then he attacked the Yuezhi in the hopes that they would kill Modu as retribution.
-Modu was able to escape this fate by stealing a fast horse and returned to the Xiongnu, who welcomed him as a hero.
+To eliminate Modu as a competitor to his chosen heir, Touman sent the young Modu to the Yuezhi as a hostage; then he attacked the Yuezhi in the hope that they would kill Modu as retribution.
+However, Modu escaped by stealing a fast horse and returned to the Xiongnu, who welcomed him as a hero.
 As reward for this show of bravery, his father appointed him the commander of 10,000 horsemen.

 Due to his reputation for bravery, Modu began to gather a group of extremely loyal warriors.
 He invented a signaling arrow that made a whistling sound in flight and trained his men to shoot in the direction of the sound in synchrony.
-To be sure of his men's loyalty, Modu commanded the warriors to shoot his favourite horse, any who refused to do so being summarily executed.
-He later repeated this test of loyalty, but with one of his favourite wives and once again executed those who hesitated to carry out his order.
+To be sure of his men's loyalty, Modu commanded the warriors to shoot his favourite horse; any who refused to do so were summarily executed.
+He later repeated this test of loyalty, but with one of his favourite wives, and once again executed those who hesitated to carry out his order.
 Only when he was convinced of the absolute loyalty of his remaining warriors did he order them to shoot his father during a hunting trip, killing him in a shower of arrows.
-With none of his followers failing to shoot at his command and the removal of his father, Modu proclaimed himself Chanyu of the Xiongnu.
+With none of his followers failing to shoot at his command and with the removal of his father, Modu proclaimed himself chanyu of the Xiongnu.

-After his self-proclaimed ascension as Chanyu, Modu began to eliminate those who would prove a threat to his newly acquired power.
+After his self-proclaimed ascension as chanyu, Modu began to eliminate those who would prove a threat to his newly acquired power.
 Thus, he proceeded to execute his rival half-brother, his step-mother and other Xiongnu officials who refused to support his rule.

 Rise of the Xiongnu Empire

 Modu's Xiongnu Empire aggressively protected and expanded their territory.
-When their eastern neighbors, the Donghu, expressed desire to occupy uninhabited land that lay between them, Modu reacted by attacking them.
+When their eastern neighbors, the Donghu, expressed desire to occupy uninhabited land between them, Modu reacted by attacking them.
 By 208 BCE, the Donghu had been defeated and their remnants split into the Xianbei and Wuhuan tribes.
 Modun went on to subdue the Dingling and other peoples to the north, and defeat the Yuezhi in 203 BCE.
 After these conquests, all Xiongnu lords submitted to him.

 With these victories, he was able to gain control of the important trade routes, which later supplied the Xiongnu with a large income.